roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      ```

 7. Create a file called `tianocore.template` somewhere outside your
-     edk2 clone, with the following contents (remove leading
+     edk2 clone, with the following contents.
+Note that the last line
-     whitespace).
-Note that the last line requires customization.
+     requires customization.

      ```
      [empty line]